alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     In-game look
 </div>

-* This is how the lighting finally looked in the game with some post-processing thrown on the top of it.
+* This is how the lighting finally looked in the game, with some post-processing thrown on top of it.
 You can try it yourself [here](https://makra.itch.io/two-opposites).

 #### **2.0 ASCII Line Art - p5js**
-* After getting an experience as a tech artist at FIEA this summer, I was pretty sure this was the track that I'd be applying to.
+* After getting an experience as a tech artist at FIEA this summer, I was confident this was the track that I'd be applying to.
-* Just to provide a testimony to it, I decided to make ASCII Line art for all professors and mentors this Teacher's Day.
+* To provide a testimony to it, I decided to make ASCII Line art for all professors and mentors this Teacher's Day.
 * I designed 52 of these in total and made one for Prof. Chris Roda, Prof. Rick Hall, and Prof. Ron Weaver as well.

 <div class="row">